ikeda042/CytoMatic4/README.md

     u_{2_1} &\cdots&\ u_{2_n}
 \end{pmatrix} \in \mathbb{R}^{2\times n}$$

-then regression with arbitrary k-th degree polynomial can be expressed as:
+then regression with arbitrary k-th degree polynomial (i.e. the center axis of the cell) can be expressed as:
 $$f\hat{(u_1)} = \theta^\mathrm{T} \mathbf{U}$$

 where